 Conveyor Systems: Use conveyors, augers, or vacuum systems to automate swarf collection, minimising manual handling and reducing spillage.

-Bins and Hoppers: Provide strategically placed swarf bins or hoppers near machining centers for easy disposal and transfer.
+Bins and Hoppers: Provide strategically placed swarf bins or hoppers near machining centres for easy disposal and transfer.
+Use clear signage to help staff correctly place the swarf.

 Coolant and Lubricant Recovery